nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 This artifact requires Linux and was tested and works best with Ubuntu 20.04.
 You could create such an environment using a virtual machine.
-In the following, we use [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) and [Ubuntu 20.04.2](https://releases.ubuntu.com/20.04/).
+In the following, we will use [Ubuntu 20.04.2](https://releases.ubuntu.com/20.04/) and [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox).

 ### Hardware

-Please provide at least 4 GB of memory for the demo experiment.
+Please provide at least 4 GB of memory for the demo experiments.
-The full experiment needs 16 GB of memory.
+The full experiments need 16 GB of memory.
 A disk space of 10 GB is recommended.
 An internet connection is necessary to install other dependencies.